Skip to main content

 Study Abroad

-Explore the origins of psychology on faculty-led field trips abroad.
+Explore the origins of psychology on faculty-led study abroad trips.
 Travel to Austria and Germany and discover its historical significance in the field of the social sciences.

 psychology students at Pittsburg State working outside